 const composedRainlang = rainlangResult.value;

-const serializedStateResult = gui.serializeState();
+const serializedStateResult = builder.serializeState();

 if (!serializedStateResult.error) {

-localStorage.setItem('fixed-limit-state', serializedStateResult.value);
+localStorage.setItem("fixed-limit-state", serializedStateResult.value);

 }

-Serialize the GUI state and later revive it with DotrainOrderGui.newFromState(dotrainText, serializedState, callback) if you want to skip re-entering form choices.
+if you want to skip re-entering form choices.

-gui.getDeploymentTransactionArgs(owner) returns a DeploymentTransactionArgs struct with:
+DeploymentTransactionArgs struct with:

-approvals: ExtendedApprovalCalldata[] (each item contains token, calldata, and the token symbol for UX)deploymentCalldata: Hex – a multicall that performs deposits (if required) and adds the order in one transactionorderbookAddress: string – destination for the multicallchainId: number – network you must connect your wallet toA typical deployment flow is:
+and adds the order in one transactionraindexAddress: string – destination for the multicallchainId: number – network you must connect your wallet toA typical deployment flow is:

-getDeploymentTransactionArgsapprovals is empty)client.getAddOrdersForTransaction (the helper shown earlier) with the deployment hash until the subgraph surfaces your RaindexOrderimport type { RaindexClient } from '@rainlanguage/orderbook';
+deployment hash until the subgraph surfaces your RaindexOrderimport type { RaindexClient } from "@rainlanguage/raindex";

-const deploymentArgsResult = await gui.getDeploymentTransactionArgs(owner);
+const deploymentArgsResult = await builder.getDeploymentTransactionArgs(owner);

-if (deploymentArgsResult.error) throw new Error(deploymentArgsResult.error.readableMsg);
+throw new Error(deploymentArgsResult.error.readableMsg);

 // Assume sendTransaction({ to, data }) and waitForReceipt(hash) come from your wallet stack.